 - Intensive outpatient treatment.
 An intensive outpatient program offers treatment on a regular basis throughout the week, providing several hours of behavioral therapy.3

+So how much does rehab cost?
 When considering the cost of addiction treatment, you need to factor in the many variables that go into a substance abuse program.
-Some of these factors include the severity of your condition, what substances you were taking, what type of program you will need, and how long you will need treatment.
+Some of these factors include the severity of your condition, what substances you were taking, what type of program you will need, and how long you will need treatment for.
 Other issues that are shown to impact costs include:4

 - Larger treatment programs usually have lower costs per client.